 Hamilton, still in his twenties, was among the inner circle of General George Washington‘s army during the American Revolutionary War and the subsequent early National period.
-He became Washington’s aide-de-camp as a Lieutenant Colonel and was in charge of correspondences with Congress and the writing of orders for the Continental Army.
+He became Washington’s aide-de-camp as a Lieutenant Colonel and was in charge of correspondences with Congress and writing orders for the Continental Army.

-After four years in the role, he expressed to Washington his intention to return to active combat duty, but Washington was promoting other officers with more field experience and higher rank.
+After four years in the role, he expressed to Washington his intention to return to active combat duty; but Washington was promoting other officers with more field experience and higher rank.

 Hamilton eventually sent a letter to Washington resigning his commission if he did not get a field command.
 Washington acquiesced and gave him a battalion of light infantry to command.

 Hamilton distinguished himself, gaining the glory that he thought would only come with battle, at the Storming of Redoubt #9 and #10, where, along with French support, he took the fortifications at the Battle of Yorktown.

 The British General Cornwallis surrendered there, and the war was essentially over.
 Hamilton retired with the rank of Major General.

 Ron Chernow’s 2004 biography, Alexander Hamilton, spends a lot of time on his youth and how it impacted his later life.
 While ambitious and accomplished, Hamilton had not been born into the upper-class planter society like Washington, Jefferson, and Adams.
 He became friends with John Jay and James Madison, but few others of the other Founders.